squid-cache/squid-cache.github.io/ConfigExamples/DynamicContent/YouTube.rst

 ?>
 }}}

-From what I can gather, this is very similar to the method used by commercial solutions.
-Theirs have developed far more throughly that an engineering student with insomnia
+## From what I can gather, this is very similar to the method used by commercial solutions.
+Theirs have developed far more thoroughly that an engineering student with insomnia

-End - Nothing below here pertains to my solution
+## End - Nothing below here pertains to my solution

-== Partial Solution ==
+== Partial Solution 2: Squid Storage De-duplication ==

 Some private modifications of squid have apparently achieved youtube.com caching.
 However, there is presently no simple solution available to the general public.